Planning-Inspectorate/applications-service/packages/back-office-subscribers/README.md

 }
 ```

 Note the `local.settings.json` example above contains placeholder values.
 You should replace them with real ones.
-The database credentials in `SqlConnectionString` are those for your local Azure SQL database.
-You can find those in [./packages/applications-service-api/.env](./packages/applications-service-api/.env).
 The `ServiceBusConnection` key will need to retrieved from into Azure Portal (`Service Bus` > `pins-sb-back-office-dev-ukw-001` > `Shared Access Policies`).

 then, from within the [./packages/back-office-subscribers](./packages/back-office-subscribers) directory: